Retail Marketing

 Whether you’re selling through ecommerce, via marketplaces, or in-store, a PIM makes sure everyone has access to accurate, up-to-date product information – from content creators to ecommerce teams.

-PIM-less retailers could see a grater margin for error with:
+PIM-less retailers could see a greater margin for error with:

 Product data misalignment highlighting risks of disconnected systems without PIM and ERP integration.